HSHS Bldg.Room 3100

 Tips for Improving Your Application to the School and Clinical Mental Health Counseling Master's Programs

-The Department of School Psychology, Legal Specialties, and Counselor Education Screening Committee carefully reviews each and every application to our Master's in Counseling programs.
-A Screening Committee consisting of a minimum of three faculty members independently evaluates and rank orders each application.
+The Counselor Education Screening Committee carefully reviews each and every application to our Master's in Counseling programs.
+A Screening Committee consisting of a minimum of two faculty members independently evaluates and rank orders each application.
 This rank-ordered list is then forwarded to the Department Chair who invites the top applicants for an interview.
 Currently, the Department's resources permit admission of approximately 15 students each Spring and Fall semesters.
 There are several criteria upon which potential student's applications are evaluated.
 These are:

 - Related work and/or volunteer experience.

 - Academic potential (based on cumulative undergraduate GPA and cumulative graduate GPA, if applicable).

 - Performance on the Graduate Record Examination (GRE).
 [A GRE score is required only for those applicants whose undergraduate GPA is 2.7 or lower and who do not have a graduate degree in another field.]